 Rio Tinto Borates in the US (~30%) and ETI MADEN of Turkey (>50%) account for approximately 80% of the total global market share, with Asia maintaining its position as the largest regional consumer of borates, accounting for more than 50% of total global consumption.

-Borates increase the mechanical strength of glass, as well as their resistance to thermal shock, chemicals, and water.
+Borates increase the mechanical strength of glass and their resistance to thermal shock, chemicals, and water.
 Glass manufacturing is a key market for borates accounting for more than 50% of global consumption, predominantly comprised of fiberglass (both insulation and electronics) and borosilicate glasses.

-Agricultural markets account for a significant share (~15%) of the total global consumption.
+Agricultural markets account for a significant global consumption share (~15%).
 At the cellular level, it is integral to a plant’s reproductive cycle.
 Boron controls flowering, pollen production, germination, and seed and fruit development.
 As a non-substitutable micronutrient, it also acts as a plant’s fuel pump, helping move sugars from older leaves to new growth areas and root systems.